Top Things to Do in Kyoto

 • You can cancel these tickets up to 48 hours before the experience begins and get a full refund.

-• Why choose this: Set in a beautifully preserved machiya house, this experience combines Kyoto’s charm with centuries-old tea traditions.
-Choose between shared or private sessions as per your preference.
+• Why choose this: Set in a beautifully preserved house, this experience combines Kyoto’s charm with centuries-old tea traditions.
+Experience tea culture in a preserved machiya, not a staged studio setting.

 • Upgrades: Choose from shared or private tea ceremony sessions, with optional all-day kimono rental for an added touch of tradition and photo-perfect elegance.

-• Shared tour/private tour (as per option selected)
+• Shared or private session (as per option selected)

 • Seasonal Japanese sweets (wagashi)